ollipal/classified.html/README.md

     - built in base64 encode/decode on browsers and NodeJS did not seem to be compatible --> [base64-js](https://github.com/beatgammit/base64-js/blob/master/index.js) was included into source to make sure there are no compatibility issues with different platforms
     - Browser does not have a interface to return unmodified html source (`document.documentElement.innerHTML` does not work for example), which is required for saving --> as much as possible should be inside `<script>` tags, such as css
 - iPhone Safari does not open individual .html files :(

+# Known bugs

+- Android Firefox scales text page wrong for some reason (also start page if rotated landsape and then portrait)

 # Credits
 base64js